alextanhongpin/how-to-explain/README.md

 # How to Explain
 Explaining programming concepts in laymen terms.

+## Apache Yarn
+Apache Hadoop YARN (Yet Another Resource Negotiator) is a cluster management technology.
+YARN is one of the key features in the second-generation Hadoop 2 version of the Apache Software Foundation's open source distributed processing framework.

 ## Big Data
 Big data is a term for data sets that are so large or complex that traditional data processing application software is inadequate to deal with them